bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 away, and I don&apos;t want it to run right away. &lbrack;inaudible&rbrack;.
 I just put the name of this function here and that will run this function down here.
-That&apos;s going to get us started with getting our tabs, the next thing we need to do is figure out what we need to do in here.
+That&apos;s going to get us started with getting our tabs, the next thing we need to do is figure out what we need to do in here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 252. function selecttab event, preventdefault (150) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">